calvinmclean/babyapi/README.md

 - And many more! (see [examples](https://github.com/calvinmclean/babyapi/tree/main/examples) and [docs](https://pkg.go.dev/github.com/calvinmclean/babyapi))
 - Override any of the default handlers and use `babyapi.Handler` shortcut to easily render errors and responses

+You can also opt to just use the `api.Router()` function to get the API's router/handler and add to your application's existing server.

 ## Getting Started

 1. Create a new Go module: